Integral formulation of Klein-Gordon singular waveguides: Mathematical preliminaries

 \begin{remark} The continuity condition is relatively standard.
 The jump condition in the normal derivative is possibly less so.
 Our principle motivation comes from the consideration of topological insulators, as is briefly discussed in Section \ref{subsec:rel}.
 Boundary conditions such as this also arise in the study of ``leaky'' waveguides, particularly in the context of ``leaky quantum waveguides'' (see \cite{exner2007leaky} and the references therein). \end{remark}

-With the above assumptions, we will show that there exist solutions $u$ of the PDE which propagate along $\Gamma$.
-These solutions can be interpreted as consisting in part of a surface wave emanating from the sources $f_1$ and $f_2$, confined in an exponential neighborhood of $\Gamma.$ To enforce the condition that the surface wave should travel outwards (i.e. no energy should come in from infinity) we impose additional {\it radiation conditions}
+With the above assumptions, there exist solutions $u$ of the PDE which propagate along $\Gamma$.
+In order to enforce the condition that the surface wave should travel outwards (i.e. no energy should come in from infinity) we impose additional {\it radiation conditions},